The International Trade Blog Import Procedures

 In basic terms, an assist occurs when an importer of foreign merchandise provides something of tangible value to the producer or supplier of that merchandise.
 The effect of providing this something makes the cost of production less than what it would have been had the producer obtained the something from third-party sources.

 When an importer provides an assist, the invoice value of the merchandise coming into the United States doesn’t reflect the value of the assist.
-From a U.S. Customs point of view, this reduces the invoice value of the import.
+From a U.S. Customs and Border Protection (CBP) point of view, this reduces the invoice value of the import.
 In cases where duty is figured on an ad valorem basis—that is, where the duty is a percentage of the invoice value—it reduces the revenue of the United States.
-That is not acceptable to U.S. Customs!
+That is not acceptable to CBP!

 Perhaps the best way to illustrate the different forms of an assist is to provide some examples: